HL7/fhir-security-label-ds4p/input/pagecontent/index.md

 ### Roadmap
 FHIR DS4P IG is an evolving specification that will encompass more capabilities in future ballots.
 Anticipated enhancements on the roadmap for the upcoming ballot cycles include:

-- How security labels are used in Attribute Based Access Control (ABAC)
 - More examples and use cases from jurisdictions other than the US.
+- How security labels are used in Attribute-Based Access Control (ABAC)
 - Use cases for security labels representing [trust contracts](glossary.html#trust-contract) and inclusion of trust tags in security labels generally to convey expectations of senders and receivers such as persisting labels and whether labels can be reclassified or removed
 - Using Structured Definitions and Capability Statements as Security Policy Information Files (SPIF) to establish rules for constructing and interpreting shared security labels, which can be negotiated, executed, and registered in a discoverable manner
 - Use of [Clinical Quality Language (CQL)](https://cql.hl7.org) to specify [security labeling rules](glossary.html#security-labeling-rule).